hotosm/learnosm/_posts/en/beginner/0200-12-29-introduction.md

 understanding, individuals and communities are better able to improve their lives and make good decisions about the future.
 There are many people and organizations who make decisions that affect our lives.
-Good information allows these NGOs, governments and citizens to make better decisions, and hopefully make our lives better.
+Good information allows these NGO's (non-government organisations), governments and citizens to make better decisions, and hopefully make our lives better.
 Maps are a good way to convey information.